Who's Who in Musicals:

 b.
 Mar.
 19, 1915 (New York, NY)

 After making her Broadway debut in the short-lived operetta The Two Bouquets (1938), this attractive, raven-haired soprano went to Hollywood, where she became a familiar character actress in dozens of minor film roles.
 She returned to Broadway in the ill-fated Allah Be Praised (1944).
 Cole Porter cast her as the original Lilli Vanessi/Katherine in Kiss Me Kate (1948).
 With co-star Alfred Drake, she introduced "Wunderbar," "So in Love" and made the most of her show-stopping solo "I Hate Men."
 Morison took over the role of Anna in The King and I in 1954, and starred in an extended national tour.
 She reunited with Drake for an NBC-TV version of Kiss Me Kate (1958), a role she continued to perform successfully in regional and international productions until the late 1970s.
 After playing George Sand in Song Without End (1960), she limited her film and TV appearances to cameos, including a 1989 guest spot on the sitcom Cheers.
-She made occasional concert appearances through the 1990s, still doing full justice to Porter's Kiss Me Kate hits, and was interviewed in the acclaimed documentary Broadway: The Golden Years (2003).
+She has made occasional concert appearances through the 2010s, still doing justice to Porter's Kiss Me Kate hits, and was interviewed in the acclaimed documentary Broadway: The Golden Years (2003).

 (b.
 Małka Opiekun, or Margaret Pyekoon)